Vet Assistant Training

 Pet Sitting and Dog Walking

 This program provides detailed information on the proper care of and interaction with a variety of pets—dogs, cats, birds, small mammals, fish and reptiles.
 Subjects include understanding animal communication, such as body language and vocalization, basic nutrition and hygiene, and first aid and safety.
 You’ll also learn how to: build relationships with clients and their pets, ensure personal and homeowner safety, create and maintain schedules, build clientele, and much more—everything you need to know to start your own pet sitting and/or dog walking business.
 Upon completion of this course, you’ll have a new and highly sought after service to provide to existing and future clients and their pets.
-Pet Sitting and Dog Walking is approved by the International Association of Animal Behavior Consultants (IAABC), the International Association of Canine Professionals (IACP) and the National Association of Dog Obedience Instructors (NADOI) for CEU credits.

 Pet Nutrition and Diet

 The Pet Nutrition and Diet Short Term Program discusses basic pet nutrition, the regulations governing commercial pet foods, and the nutritional needs for both cats and dogs.
-In this course, you’ll learn how to read pet food labels, including the importance of carbohydrates, fats, proteins, vitamins, minerals and protective nutrients.
+In this course, you’ll learn how to read pet food labels, including the importance of carbohydrates, fats, proteins, vitamins, minerals, and protective nutrients.
 You’ll also learn about the different types of diets (i.e. dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet’s behavior.
 After the completion of this program, you’ll have the knowledge to educate your clients on how to provide their animals with proper nutrition based on their pet’s individual age, weight and health condition.

 Pet Massage

-The Pet Massage Short Term Program gives pet groomers, dog trainers, and veterinary staff the knowledge on how to calm each pet they interact with.
+The Pet Massage Short Term Program gives pet groomers, dog trainers and veterinary staff the knowledge on how to calm each pet they interact with.
 The ability to soothe and calm dogs through touch improves the human-animal relationship and promotes trust and bonding.
 This comprehensive course includes step-by-step instructions that guide you through the details of the choreography of a massage for different sizes and types of pets.
 Topics include: general anatomy and physiology, principles and concepts for different types of massage, creating your workspace, preparing yourself, details for how to develop a pet massage business, and much more!*

 *State and federal laws regarding the practice of Pet Massage vary widely and are subject to change.
 Since ABC has no jurisdiction regarding state and federal laws revolving around the practice of Pet Massage, ABC highly recommends that potential students educate themselves on the state and federal laws and regulations and how that may affect their practice of Pet Massage before purchasing the ABC Pet Massage Short Term Program.
 It’s the responsibility of potential students to determine what laws and regulations their state has adopted to govern the practice of Pet Massage.
 ABC doesn’t assume any responsibility for state or federal regulations that prohibit or limit the practice of pet massage by the student.